What is VPN and why do you need one?

 A VPN can hide your IP address from the sites you visit by making the sites see the VPN server’s IP address through which your connection is being routed instead of your real IP address.

 This procedure also allows you to hide your real location.
-VPN providers offer servers located around the world, and the location of the server you connect to determines where websites and applications perceive your physical location.
+Most of the providers offer servers located around the world, and the location of the server you connect to determines where websites and applications perceive your physical location.

 To protect your privacy, surf anonymously and access blocked content.
 Your Internet service provider (ISP) can see the websites you visit, collect and store this information and even provide it to governments.